RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/backend__info_8cpp.md

   }

-  std::vector<str> Backends::backend_info::working_safe_versions(const str& be)
+  /// Get all safe versions of a given backend that are successfully loaded. std::vector<str> Backends::backend_info::working_safe_versions(const str& be) {
-  {
     // Get the working versions, then iterate over them and convert them to safe versions.